185

 ways our natural constitution shapes our mind represents

-today new challenge that could change the manner we
+today a new challenge that could change the manner we

 approach the study of social phenomena in the future.